 I was also thrilled that Tannen’s is now at Bryn Mawr College.
 When I went to the camp it was at a military academy on Long Island, but Bryn Mawr has a magical quality.
 I loved having the campus as a backdrop for these kids’ stories; it almost became another character in the film.

-Tucked away just off the Main Line, Bryn Mawr College serves
+Tucked away just off the Main Line, Bryn Mawr College serves as the campers' "real life Hogwarts". |

 This is your third documentary.
 What is your favorite aspect of documentary film production?
 The most challenging?